-When course credit is posted to your record in Banner, any courses that fulfill major requirements will automatically appear on your degree evaluation.
-If for any reason such a course does not appear on the degree evaluation, send an email to [[DegreeEval]] with your name, ID number, and the error or omission you found.
+When course credit is posted to your record in Banner, any courses that fulfill major requirements will automatically appear on your Degree Works.

 - Host Institution Transcripts

 Remember that even though you may only receive transfer credit at W&M for your courses, your grades will nonetheless be recorded on the transcript of your host institution abroad.
-While in some cases the W&M transcript showing your transfer credits from abroad may suffice, many graduate/professional schools require original transcripts from study abroad host institutions in addition to other application materials.
+While in some cases the W&M transcript showing your transfer credits from abroad may suffice, most graduate/professional schools require original transcripts from study abroad host institutions in addition to other application materials.
 If official transcripts from your study abroad experience are required, you will have to request them directly from the institution abroad or the program through which you studied.
-If you would like a letter from our office confirming that 1) you registered your study abroad with the Reves Center, 2) transfer credit from your study abroad is shown on your W&M transcript, and 3) official transcripts can only be obtained from your host institution abroad, please utilize our online request form.
+If you would like a letter from our office confirming that 1) you registered your study abroad with the Global Education Office, 2) transfer credit from your study abroad is shown on your W&M transcript, and 3) official transcripts can only be obtained from your host institution abroad, please email firstname.lastname@example.org.

 Arrangements for earning independent study credit through William & Mary must be made in advance, in consultation with a faculty member.
 Credit for the independent study project must be awarded in the term following your return to campus because receiving credit from William & Mary and another program simultaneously would constitute dual enrollment, which is not allowed by the university.

-All seniors planning to study abroad during the first semester of their senior year will need to get their Senior Residency Requirement waived by the Dean of Undergraduate Studies.
-To do so, complete and submit a Petition to the Committee on Degrees: Exceptions to Degree Requirements (pdf) to the Dean of Undergraduate Studies Office before you leave campus.
+All seniors planning to study abroad during the first semester or winter break of their senior year will need to get their Senior Residency Requirement waived by the Dean of Undergraduate Studies.
+To do so, complete and submit a Petition to the Committee on Degrees: Exceptions to Degree Requirements (pdf) to the Dean of Undergraduate Studies Office before applying for a program.
+This petition also requires a signature from your Global Education Advisor.
 Students are not permitted to study abroad during the final semester of their senior year.